-If all of that New Hampshire maple syrup talk is giving you the hankering for something a little more savory, mosey across the street to the AAA Three Diamond Adair Country Inn & Restaurant where you’ll be greeted by roaring fires, friendly faces, delicious food and drinks that pay homage to the ongoing maple festivities and a warm bed should you need a place to rest your head for the evening.
-Book your stay now.
+If all of that New Hampshire maple syrup talk is giving you the hankering for something a little more savory, mosey across the street to Adair Country Inn & Restaurant where you’ll be greeted by roaring fires, friendly faces, delicious food and drinks that pay homage to the ongoing maple festivities and a warm bed should you need a place to rest your head for the evening.

 Drink in the Sweetness

-If live music is your thing, visit Contoocook Cider Company in Contoocook.
-They’ll lure you in with fresh donuts, which will pair perfectly with their seasonal Fireside Maple Cider and whatever local band is taking the stage when you stop.
-Put your dancing shoes on!
+If live music is your thing, visit Contoocook Cider Company.
+They’ll lure you in with their seasonal Fireside Maple Cider and whatever local band is taking the stage when you stop by.

 Masters of the Sap